danielzunarelli/danielzunarelli.github.io/_pages/cv.md

 - **Business Analyst – Trier Sistemas**
   *Aug 2024 – Jan 2025*
-  - Wrote and executed SQL queries to extract and analyze strategic data
-  - Defined and detailed clear user stories aligned with business needs
+  - Involvement in the development of system modules, such as goods receipt and agreements, from requirements definition and prototyping to technical follow-up with the development team;
+  - Execution of User Acceptance Testing (UAT) to ensure the software met the defined requirements;
-  - Participated in full product lifecycle: from planning to launch and performance monitoring
+  - Gathering requirements from external clients to identify needs and propose system improvements;
+  - Analysis of business processes, identifying bottlenecks and proposing solutions to optimize operational efficiency.

 - **Data Analyst – PraJá Digital**
   *May 2023 – Jul 2024*
-  - Collected, cleaned, and analyzed marketing data using Python
+  - Creation of reports and dashboards;
+  - Application of predictive analysis and consumer behavior studies to guide strategic planning and budget allocation;
-  - Monitored KPIs such as CAC, ROI, conversion and engagement rates
+  - Monitoring and optimization of KPIs such as CAC, ROI, conversion rates, and engagement to maximize return on investment;
-  - Created dashboards and interactive reports to track performance
-  - Provided predictive analysis and behavioral studies for strategic decisions
-  - Collaborated closely with traffic, content, and sales teams on data-driven initiatives
+  - Development of analytical databases by ingesting data from Google Ads, Meta Ads, Google Analytics, and CRM systems, using spreadsheets, APIs, and automation to ensure data integrity and standardization.

   ## Education